Canada election: Justin Trudeau's Liberals win election | DW | 22.10.2019

 Although much of the focus was on the major candidates, the environment and health care also emerged as top issues.

-Should Trudeau fail to win a majority of seats in Parliament, he will have to rely on support from smaller parties like the Green Party and the New Democratic Party (NDP), led by Jagmeet Singh — the first non-white leader of a federal party in Canada.
+Having failed to win a majority, Trudeau will have to rely on support from smaller parties such as the Green Party and the New Democratic Party (NDP), led by Jagmeet Singh — the first non-white leader of a federal party in Canada.

-Should Scheer's Conservatives pull ahead, it's possible they would team up with Yves-Francois Blanchet's Bloc Quebecois, the nationalist party of the French-speaking province of Quebec, in a minority government.
+Singh said he had spoken with Trudeau and told him his party would be "working hard to deliver on making sure we deliver the priorities that Canadians have."

 Every evening, DW sends out a selection of the day's news and features.
 Sign up here.